rohinp/mynotes/ReadMe.md

 # My Note App

  It is a simple note app exercise.
- The intention is to show how easy it is to use tagless-final style  and implement business as well as NFRs (log, metric, etc)
+ The intention is to show how easy it is to use tagless-initial style  and implement business as well as NFRs (log, metric, etc)
  (It is still a WIP)

  ### Prerequisites